opendatadiscovery/odd-platform/docker/README.md

 ### Result

+* Open http://localhost:8080/management/datasources in your browser.

+You should be able to see 10 predefined data sources in the list.

-1. Open http://localhost:8080 in your browser
+* Open http://localhost:8080 in your browser
-2. Select the Catalog in the Platform UI
+* Select the Catalog in the Platform UI

 You should be able to see metadata sample injected in the Platform